Frequently Asked Questions

 If I am not a United States citizen, can I get an assistantship?

-International applicants are considered for graduate assistantships on the same basis as U.S. applicants.
+International applicants are offered graduate assistantships on the same basis as U.S. applicants.
 If you are not a native speaker of English, the University requires evidence of spoken English proficiency to receive departmental assistantships involving classroom duties.
 Permanent residency/immigrant status or a degree from the U.S. does not exempt one from this requirement.
 If you are submitting official English proficiency exam scores with your application, they should be sent directly to the Office of Graduate Admissions.
-See the international applications page for more details.

 The tuition for non-Washington residents seems high!
 How does one become classified as a “resident” in Washington?